April 16 & 17, 2021

 The 2021 NYSSA Annual Meeting will be an entirely virtual event.
 In addition to the typical full program of presentations and panel discussions, the virtual meeting experience will be designed to provide opportunities for the engagement and learning similar to the in-person format.
-We invite proposals for workshops and interactive forums.
-We will have a keynote address on Saturday morning (time, TBD).

 Annual Membership & Conference Registration Fees have been waived.
 Registration for the meeting will be required, but payment is not!